 We’re aware that a few parents, unfortunately, ridicule their son’s condition.
 Adding parental abuse on top of inevitable teasing from peers can be devastating for an adolescent.

 Equally hard to take is dismissal, as it denies the very real and negative impact of man boobs on a young guy’s self esteem at a critical time of life.
-We’ve witnessed the pain this can cause when we meet teens with gynecomastia in our New York consultation room.
+We’ve witnessed the pain this can cause when we meet teens with gynecomastia in our consultation room.

 If your parents refuse to believe you should have male breast reduction—whether they have failed you by being mean-spirited or simply ignorant—you’ll have to take care of your own needs.
 (With parents like these, you may be used to doing this already.)